rafskiy/KurasuPlan/README.md

 # Kurasu Plan

-A modern, easy-to-use course planner and syllabus explorer for APU students.
+A modern, easy-to-use course planner and syllabus explorer for Undergraduate APU students.

 🌐 **Try it now:** [https://kurasu-plan.web.app](https://kurasu-plan.web.app)

 ---

 ## What is Kurasu Plan?
-Kurasu Plan helps APU (Ritsumeikan Asia Pacific University) students plan their semester, explore available courses, and view detailed syllabus information—all in one place, with a beautiful and intuitive interface.
+Kurasu Plan helps APU (Ritsumeikan Asia Pacific University) Undergraduate students plan their semester, explore available courses, and view detailed syllabus information—all in one place, with a beautiful and intuitive interface.

 ---